clam365/a3-ChrisLam/README.md

 successful, they are taken to the main application.
 If they fail, they are sent back to the login to try again.
 For this assignment, it is acceptable to simply create new user accounts upon login if none exist; however, you must alert your users to this fact.

-Node.js:
-- A server using Express and a persistent database (mongodb).

 General:
 - (10 points) Your site should achieve at least 90% on the `Performance`, `Best Practices`, `Accessibility`, and `SEO` tests